intel/hexl-fpga/examples/README.md

-# Example Using Intel HEXL for FPGA in An External Application
+# Example Using Intel HE Acceleration Library for FPGAs in An External Application

-After installing Intel HEXL for FPGA, you can use Intel HEXL for FPGA in an external application in the following way.
+After installing Intel HE Acceleration Library for FPGAs, you can use the library in an external application in the following way.

-## Include Intel HEXL for FPGA package into your `CMakeLists.txt`:
+## Include Intel HE Acceleration Library for FPGAs package into your `CMakeLists.txt`:

 ```
-find_package(hexl-fpga 0.1
+find_package(hexl-fpga 1.1
     HINTS ${HEXL_FPGA_HINT_DIR}
     REQUIRED)
 target_link_libraries(<your target> PRIVATE hexl-fpga::hexl-fpga)
 ```

-If Intel HEXL for FPGA is installed globally, `HEXL_FPGA_HINT_DIR` is not needed.
+If Intel HE Acceleration Library for FPGAs is installed globally, `HEXL_FPGA_HINT_DIR` is not needed.
 Otherwise, `HEXL_FPGA_HINT_DIR` should be the directory containing  `hexl-fpgaConfig.cmake`, e.g. `${CMAKE_INSTALL_PREFIX}/lib/cmake/`, where ${CMAKE_INSTALL_PREFIX} is the pre-installed directory.

-## Build your application with preinstalled Intel HEXL for FPGA package
+## Build your application with preinstalled Intel HE Acceleration Library for FPGAs package

-To build your application with the Intel HEXL for FPGA package, point ${CMAKE_PREFIX_PATH} to the pre-installed Intel HEXL for FPGA package.
+To build your application with Intel HE Acceleration Library for FPGAs, point ${CMAKE_PREFIX_PATH} to the pre-installed Intel HE Acceleration Library for FPGAs package.
 ```
 mkdir -p build-examples
 cd build-examples